 A Beginner’s Guide on B2B Appointment Setting

 When our SDRs make their pitches, many clients often ask them, “What do you mean by B2B appointment setting services?
 Is it just making a phone call or messaging a lead to book a meeting?”
-In times of advanced automation and appointment scheduling apps, what’s the point of creating a service out of a very mundane activity all sellers are used to performing?
+In times of advanced automation and appointment scheduling apps, what’s the point of creating service out of a very mundane activity all sellers are used to performing?

-In B2B sales, appointment setting is more complex than it sounds.
+In B2B outside sales, appointment setting is more complex than it sounds.
 As part of B2B lead generation, appointment setting is not just booking calls with warm leads.
 Instead, it’s cold prospecting to the point when a lead has been nurtured enough to make a purchase.
 Only at the final stage of sales prospecting do appointment setters book a meeting with a closing rep.

 Strictly speaking, having a dedicated team of SDRs specifically for cold outbound marketing and lead nurturing makes a huge difference for your sales funnel conversion rate and sales performance.
 Let’s unpack the seeming simplicity of the term and explore why this process should be established separately, how to set more appointments, and what else you should know to make your prospecting and lead nurturing more efficient.